AriAlanPR/nodeJiraClient/README.md

 JIRA_ACCESS_TOKEN_SECRET= The access token secret of the user you're going to authenticate with, in case you already have it.
 JIRA_BASE_URL: The host url of your Jira instance.
 ```

+import with
+commonJS:
+`const jiraAuthenticator = require('oauth-jira').JiraAuthenticator;`

+ES module:
+`import { JiraAuthenticator } from 'oauth-jira';`

+The class JiraAuthenticator contains a property named `utils` with some helper methods to make easier requests to jira.

+For more details, please review the example included in this package.